qpfiffer/mzbh/README.md

 * `downloader` - The scraper/downloader thing.
 Responsible for hitting the API, downloading and writing files.
-* `waifu.xyz` - The main webserver/application and scraper.
-This is the meat of
+* `mzbh` - The main webserver/application and scraper.
+This is the meat of everything.
-  everything.
 * `dbctl` - Handy cli program to manage and inspect the DB state.
 * `greshunkel_test` - Tests for the GRESHUNKEL templating language.